 - Keep your candidates informed of the interview process, time scales and what they will need to prepare

-- Provide a well written job description – candidates need to be able to understand the context of the job and how they fit into the bigger business.
+- Provide a well written job description.
+Explain the context of the job and how it fits fit into the wider business.

-Speed is of the essence, a candidate who has applied for your role may well have applied for others.
-Those who move quickly through the recruitment process will make a candidate feel wanted.
+Speed is of the essence – a candidate who has applied for your role may well have applied for others.
+Often candidates will accept the first good offer they receive – make sure it’s yours.